MichaelRFox/fxToolTip.js/README.md

 * **returns** - if arguments are passed, the .transitionVisible() method returns the [foxToolTip object](#The-foxToolTip-object).
 If the .transitionVisible() method is called with no arguments, the .transitionVisible() method returns the current transitionVisible setting as a css transition shorthand string (e.g. "opacity 0.4s 0s").
 * **description** - Setting the transitionVisible delay and duration via the .transitionVisible() method, sets the transitionVisible option contained within the [foxToolTip object](#The-foxToolTip-object) which is injected into the .foxToolTip style's ruleset upon hover over the target element.
 The transitionVisible option sets the transition effect upon hover over the target element.

+*note*:  Internet Explorer 9 does not support CSS transitions.

 ``` javascript
 foxToolTip.create("myElement", "Loreiem Ipsum")
 	.transitionVisible(0, 0.6);